acoutts/flutter_libphonenumber/README.md

 TextField(inputFormatters: [LibPhonenumberTextFormatter(
     onCountrySelected: (country) => print('onCountrySelected: $country'),
     onFormatFinished: (formattedVal) => print('onCountrySelected: $formattedVal')
+    phoneNumberType = PhoneNumberType.fixedLine // Optionally format the nubmer as something other than mobile
-    // overrideSkipCountryCode: 'GB' // Optionally override to GB and return the number w/o +44 )])
+    overrideSkipCountryCode: 'GB' // Optionally override country to GB and return the number w/o +44.
+Disabled auto-detection of country and forces using the mask of the provided country.
+)])
 ```